WebCooper/AgriCare-AI/backend/CHAT_ENDPOINTS_GUIDE.md

 ## Key Features

 ### 1. Conversation Memory
-- Each conversation maintains a complete history of all messages
+- Each conversation maintains a complete history of all messages (up to 5 messages per conversation)
 - The AI remembers previous context and can refer back to earlier parts of the conversation
 - Conversations are tied to specific users